Shinetaku/DotNet-Core-SteelToe-Workshop/Session-02/Lab-07/README.md

   var result = task.Result;

-  Fortune f = (Fortune)JsonConvert.DeserializeObject(result);
+  Fortune f = JsonConvert.DeserializeObject<Fortune>(result);
   return f;
 }
 ```
 2. Your file should look like this:

-![alt text][vsCodeFortuneTellerCs]
+![alt text][vsCodeFortuneControllerCs.png]

 ## About This
 The discovered service is asynchronous but our endpoint is synchronous, so we used a blocking task to complete the request.
 Notice the format of the Http request "https://fortunes/random".
-If you break this down, the "fortunes" piece
+If you break this down, the "fortunes" piece matches the name of the app that was registered in the Service Registry broker (AppManager>my space>Services tab>Service Registry>Manage).
+The "random" piece matched the endpoint address within the registered service.

 ## Push The App
 1. Open a Terminal (or command prompt) and navigate to the app directory.